cdli-gh/Sumerian-Translation-Pipeline/README.md

 ### 1. CDLI_DATA
 It contains Raw Sumerian Data taken from CDLI Dataset https://github.com/cdli-gh/data which is processed and converted to Monolingual Sumerian sentences.
 Further description is provided in the CDLI_DATA Folder.
 ### 2. Dataset
 The training data is extracted from https://github.com/cdli-gh/mtaac_gold_corpus.
 The conll files are extracted to be used for Named Entity Recgonation and POS tagging.
-Cleaned Data repo contains the final data in csv format containg columns (Text, NER tag and/or POS tag) which can be used directly for the model.
+This Repository contains the final data in csv format containg columns (Text, NER tag and/or POS tag) which can be used directly for the model.

 # AIM